hunter7yler/convolutional-chess/readme.md

 ### CNN Training

-Replace the sample file nn_chess/data/data.pgn with any data you like.
+Replace the sample file nn_chess/data/data.pgn with any pgn you like.
 I recommend a year's worth of data from the [FICS Games Database](https://www.ficsgames.org/download.html).

 Now you can train your CNN by executing the following:
 ```